nus-cs2103-AY2122S2/tp/docs/UserGuide.md

    4. If you do not see the supported version of Java, download Java from this [page](https://www.java.com/en/download/).
 2. Download the latest **Tracey.jar** from [here](https://github.com/AY2122S2-CS2103T-T12-3/tp/releases).
 3. Copy the file to the folder you want to use as the home folder for your Tracey application.
 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The GUI, similar to the one below, should appear in a few seconds.
    Note how the app contains some sample data. <br>
    ![Ui](images/UiScreenshot.png) *Figure 1: Screenshot showing sample data.* <br>
    📓`Note:`